Academic Quality Assurance | Study Abroad – UK

 Doing so supports smooth Exeter academic progression throughout the degree.

-Students must also maintain good academic standing throughout their studies.
+Graduation depends on more than exam results alone.
+Students must also meet academic requirements and maintain satisfactory academic standing throughout their degree.

 The University expects students to engage with their course by: